chakAs3/TwoFactorAuth/README.md

 Sign-up form is created and accessible from login form
 - Validation is done using Angular  and sanitisation using angular-sanitise module on the front-end to escape rendering no Trusted HTML tag , on the back-end i used sanitize node module .
-- checking if the user existing and show error message
+- Checking if the user is already existing and show error message
-- passwords are hashed using ‘crypto’ node module , using a simple algorithm
+- Passwords are hashed using ‘crypto’ node module , using a simple algorithm
-- i create a table named ‘user’  contains all necessary fields for this test you find  user_database.txt  in the root folder Sign-in form is created and accessible from different part :
+- I create a table named ‘user’  contains all necessary fields for this test you find  user_database.txt  in the root folder

+Sign-in form is created and accessible from different part :
-Validation and sanitisation
+-Validation and sanitisation
-Check username and password using same hash
+-Checking username and password using same hash

 Two-factor Authentication to the sign-in using Authy (https://www.twilio.com/authy) automatically after check username and password correct app redirects user to  2FA form with 2 options of Authentication , if Two-factor Authentication not yet enabled for the specific user ,thus will have to send country code , phone number , and email to subscribe to Authy then he will be redirected